 If you have been injured on someone else’s’ property because of a slip and fall accident you should hire an experienced Philadelphia slip and fall lawyer.
 The Wieand Law Firm, based in Philadelphia, PA, aggressively represents injured people throughout Pennsylvania and New Jersey.
 We have handled hundreds of claims for people who have suffered debilitating injuries through no fault of their own.
 Our ultimate goal is to help slip and fall injury victims obtain financial compensation for the harm they have suffered.

-For a completely free and confidential legal consultation regarding your personal injury claim, call a premises liability lawyer at the Wieand Law Firm at 1(800) 481-5206.
+For a completely free and confidential legal consultation regarding your personal injury claim, call a slip and fall lawyer in Philadelphia, PA at the Wieand Law Firm at 1(888) 789-3161.

 What Do I Need to Prove to Recover Money for a Slip and Fall Case in Pennsylvania?